gardener/gardener/docs/proposals/23-autoscaling-kube-apiserver-via-independent-hpa-and-vpa.md

 For a seed in high availability mode, gardener-custom-metrics is deployed in a multi-replica active/passive arrangement, based on the well established controller leader election mechanism used by other Gardener components.
 Passive replicas do not respond to metrics requests.
-Readiness probes report "ready" status on the active replica, and "not ready" on passive ones.
-All metrics requests are routed to the one active replica, by means of a K8s service acting on the readiness probes.
+Consumers access gardener-custom-metrics through a "headless" K8s service, which routes all metrics requests to the one active replica.
+K8s does not manage the endpoints of that service, and at any time there is at most one endpoint.
+When a gardener-custom-metrics replica acquires leadership, as part of the transition from passive to active state, the replica configures the service with a single endpoint object which points to its own metrics server IP endpoint.

 Since gardener-custom-metrics replicas do not interfere with each other, an active/passive arrangement is not necessitated by functional requirements.
 A simpler active/active is technically possible, but pragmatically undesirable